cronomantic/ChooseYourDestiny/MANUAL_en.md

 - **\-v**: Verbose mode, gives more information about the process.
 - **\-V**: Indicates the version of the program.
 - **\-trim**: Removes code from commands that are not used in the adventure to make the interpreter smaller.
+- **\-pause**: Number of seconds of pause after finishing the loading process, can be aborted with any keypress.

 -**{48k,128k,plus3}**: Spectrum model to be used:
   -- **48k**: Version for tape in TAP format, does not include the PT3 player and everything is loaded at once.
 It depends on the size of the available memory.